MichaelCurrin/thebuckfeverground/_pages/about.md

     description='Stephen at the Alex Bar in 2018'
 %}

+Stephen released a book he wrote in Feb 2021, titled **At Any Cost**.

+> The South African fraudster who took the tech world for more than $40 million

+The book is available to order at this [Book Lounge page](https://booklounge.co.za/product/at-any-cost-by-stephen-timm/) or read more about the book on this [LitNet page](https://www.litnet.co.za/296110-2/).

 ### Michael Currin

 Michael plays electric guitar and sometimes acoustic guitar.
 He takes inspiration for his experimental ambient soundscapes from bands like the Doors, Pink Floyd, Explosions in the Sky and Tool.